harshpatel080503/AI-Data-Science-Library/README.md

 # 📚 AI & Data Science Library

 Welcome to the **Ultimate Collection of Books on Data Science, Artificial Intelligence, and Generative AI**!
-This repository hosts a curated set of high-quality books for learners, researchers, and professionals interested in the evolving field of AI.
+This repository hosts a curated set of high-quality books For learners, researchers, and professionals interested in the evolving field of AI.

 ---